 What did I do on my break from acting?
 I worked at an airline (don't get me started, I can tell you so many crazy stories from there!
 It was chaotic fun), I traveled, and then, I went back to school for my MBA.

 Nowadays, while pursuing my acting career, I also work for a nonprofit, with an incredibly supportive team.
-(Until my acting fully pays the bills - I have to work somewhere, and it's important to me to contribute to a greater mission!)
 I also serve on the board of a local theatre company.

 Some of my hobbies include taking pole dancing classes, baking sourdough bread (yep- I jumped on that during COVID, but I love it!), and spending time with my husband, Erik, and my dog, Toby.